Congressional candidate Harrison wants federal payroll support for casinos, tourism jobs

 Payroll support for casino, travel, tourism and hospitality companies would allow them to keep their employees in South Jersey, Harrison said.

+Three longtime progressive policy advocates have announced their support for Brigid Callahan…

-If people leave the region again, as they did after the 2014 casino contraction, there would again be a loss of population and a depressing effect on housing values, for South Jersey.
+If people leave the region again, as they did after the 2014 casino closings, there would again be a loss of population and a depressing effect on housing values for South Jersey.

-She is also calling for reimbursement for the UNITE HERE Local 54 union, which has continued to pay for its members health benefits through June 30.
+Harrison is also calling for reimbursement for the Unite Here Local 54 union, which has continued to pay for its members' health benefits through June 30.

 She also wants unemployment benefits further extended for workers who lost jobs due to COVID-19, so seasonal workers will be able to collect benefits over the winter.